The Fury of Hercules

 The Fury of Hercules (La furia di Ercole) is a 1962 Sword-and-sandal film written and directed by Gianfranco Parolini.

 Plot

-Hercules is reached by the slave Daria, who informes him that his country has fallen into the hands of the tyrant Meniste.
-Hercules follows Daria in his homeland, where he discovers that Meniste enslaves the citizens of the city, and that a group of rebels are trying an insurrection.
-Meniste fears the power of Hercules, however he kills Daria.
-So Hercules puts himself in charge of the band of rebels, and destroys the power of Meniste.
+Hercules is reached by the slave Daria, who informs him that his country has fallen into the hands of the tyrant Meniste.
+Hercules follows Daria in his homeland, where he discovers that Meniste enslaves the citizens of the city and that a group of rebels is trying an insurrection.
+Meniste fears the power of Hercules, however, he kills Daria.
+So, Hercules puts himself in charge of the band of rebels and destroys the power of Meniste.